 This isn’t Rocky.
 This isn’t the movies.
 This is professional boxing – one of the most unforgiving businesses in the world.

-Do you honestly think he’s going to let a novice professional boxer ruin everything he’s worked for over a life time and stop him from getting to 50-0 and destroy his unbeaten legacy?
+Do you honestly think he’s going to let a novice professional boxer ruin everything he’s worked for over a life time and stop him from getting to 50-0 – and in doing so destroy his unbeaten legacy?